 Moving in London soon?
-Get quotes the easy way from our totally reliable Movers.
+Get a quote the easy way from one of our totally reliable Movers.

 There are really only two ways to provide a removals service in London.
 Either you operate as a low budget Man and Van and get by as best you can, or you endeavour to build an established and reputable business that provides a professional service that can always be relied upon.

 In the case of the latter, that requires continual investment in vehicles, staff, premises and all the other myriad of expenses that are unavoidable when running your own company.
 In short, it's a business just like any other business and it demands to be run as such if you are to survive in the highly competitive London home removals market, and most importantly not let your customers down.

 So why the minimum charge?